-Net position in governmental activities decreased by \$20.9 million.
-Key factors in this decrease are as follows:
+Net position in governmental activities increased by \$2.96 million.
+Key factors in this increase are as follows:

-- Property tax revenue came within \$2.4 million or 2.0% of 2017 projections, including Personal property tax increase of \$1.5 million or 11.46% mainly due to increased inventory and new business. - Income Tax revenue exceeded budget by \$1.4 million or 1.8% as a result of continued decreases in the unemployment rate which show a 13% improvement over prior year average.
-The average unemployment rate was 9.8% in 2010; 9.3% in 2011; 8.3% in 2012; 7.9% in 2013; 7.0% in 2014; 6.2% in 2015; and 5.4% in 2016.
-The current unemployment rate as of July 2017 is 4.5%. - Recordation Tax revenue exceeded budget by \$.5 million or 8.7%.
-The County's housing inventory has decreased since 2011; average home prices are up from 2011; large transaction activity was up.
-Fiscal year 2017 large commercial recordings accounted for approximately 28% of the tax collected as compared to 21% in 2016. - Other revenues such as permits, licenses, and court fines exceeded budget by \$1.2 million. - An additional transfer of \$6.1 million was made to the Capital Projects, Golf Course, HEPMPO, and Land preservation to offset operating shortfalls, negative fund balance and for future project costs. - Overall public safety expenditures reflect savings of \$.5 million resulting mainly from personnel cost savings, lower market prices in fuel products than anticipated, and favorable insurance awards during the County's bid process. - Remaining cost centers accounted for \$1.2 million in savings, mainly a result of personnel cost savings, lower health claims than expected, and debt service savings. - Various government-wide entries including 1) depreciation expense exceeded capital outlay purchases by \$.7 million; 2) change in net position differs from the change in fund balance by the cost of assets sold of \$1.1 million; 3) recording of debt proceeds greater than debt principal payments decreasing net assets by \$3.0 million; 4) compensated absences and post-retirement benefits earned exceeded financial resources used by \$28.0 million; and 5) differences in revenues and expenditures recognized between governmental funds and the statement of activities increasing net assets by \$1.9 million.
-These activities are reported differently on the government-wide statements vs. the fund statements. - Capital Improvement Projects increased by \$6.2 million.
+- Property tax revenue came within \$1.5 million or 1.2% of 2018 projections, including Personal property tax increase of \$1.0 million or 7.4% mainly due to increased inventory and new business. - Income Tax revenue fell below budget by \$4.1 million or 5%. - Recordation Tax revenue exceeded budget by \$0.7 million or 11.6%.
+The County's housing inventory has decreased steadily since 2010 with an annual 12.5% decrease represented in FY2018.
+Average home prices have also risen steadily with a 7.8% increase in FY2018 over FY2017.
+Several large commercial transactions also contributed to the increase. - An additional transfer of \$2.1 million was made to the Capital Projects, Golf Course, and Land preservation to offset operating shortfalls, negative fund balance and for future project costs. - Overall public safety expenditures reflect savings of \$0.9 million resulting mainly from personnel cost savings. - Remaining cost centers accounted for \$4.2 million in savings, mainly a result of personnel cost savings, lower health claims than expected, and debt service savings. - Various government-wide entries including 1) depreciation expense exceeded capital outlay purchases by \$5.6 million; 2) change in net position differs from the change in fund balance by the cost of assets sold of \$1.5 million; 3) recording of debt proceeds greater than debt principal payments decreasing net assets by \$2.5 million; 4) compensated absences and post-retirement benefits earned exceeded financial resources used by \$6.2 million; and 5) differences in revenues and expenditures recognized between governmental funds and the statement of activities increasing net assets by \$10.2 million.
+These activities are reported differently on the government-wide statements vs. the fund statements. - Capital Improvement Projects increased by \$7.4 million.
 Capital Improvement transactions are earmarked for specific capital related projects and its cash flow will vary depending on the construction schedule and grant reimbursements.
-Other governmental funds accounted for \$3.2 million increase in fund balance activity.
+Other governmental funds accounted for \$1.2 million increase in fund balance activity.